chrislu2016/ChrisLu/_pages/about.md

 My academic journey has been driven by a passion for understanding the dynamic intersections of **media economics, political communication, gender studies**, and the **digital culture industry**.

-You can download my [CV](https://github.com/chrislu2016/ChrisLu/raw/master/ChrisLu-CV.pdf）here.
+You can download my [CV](https://github.com/chrislu2016/ChrisLu/raw/master/ChrisLu-CV.pdf) here.

 Education
 ======